inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_payer_server_suite_description_v201.md

 Otherwise, the requests for Inferno to make can be provided in one of two ways:

-1. Statically within the Inferno inputs: provide the json request bodies when running the tests.
+1. **Statically within the Inferno inputs**: provide the json request bodies when running the tests.
 This approach works very well for testing standard (static) questionnaires where there is only one request for Inferno to make (input = _Initial Static Questionnaire Request_).
 It is less ideal for adaptive questionnaires as a sequence of `$next-question` requests (inputs = _Initial Adaptive Questionnaire Request_ and _Next Question Requests_) is required, which is provided as a json list of request body objects.
-2. Dynamically during test execution: use a tester-controlled client to provide requests to Inferno while the tests are running.
+2. **Dynamically during test execution**: use a tester-controlled client to provide requests to Inferno while the tests are running.
 At points that Inferno needs to make a request, execution will pause while the request is provided from the client.
 Inferno uses a bearer token provided in the test inputs (input = _Access Token_ for the DTR Client Flow (not the